andrewsuzuki/elm-todo-rest-api/README.md

 The code is heavily-documented.
 If something is confusing, submit an issue or PR and I'll improve the documentation there if possible.

+## Beginners

+If you haven't installed elm yet, do so [here](http://elm-lang.org/install).

+I recommend following roughly this order for checking out the code:

+`Main → Models → Messages → Update → View`

+then in the `Todos` directory:

+`Todos.[Models → Messages → Update → Commands → View → Edit]`

+then if you're feeling confident:

+`Utils`

 ## Getting Started

 First, install dependencies: